MangoTheCat/blog-with-mock/Blogpost1.md

 Mocking allows you to replace parts of your system under test with mock objects and make assertions about how they have been used.
-The `testthat` package supports mocking via the `with_mock()` function, that allows us to temporarily replace some R functions.
-In our case we replace the functions that connect to the internet with mock functions that only *pretend* to do that.
+The `testthat` package supports mocking via the `with_mock()` function. `with_mock()` allows us to temporarily replace some R functions.
+In our case we replace the functions that connect to the internet with mock functions that only *pretend* to do so.

 ### Simple Example - a system error

 Suppose we use the `system()` function to call out to the operating system and start some utility.
-This is a somewhat fragile operation and it might fail, so we make sure that we handle errors properly.
-This is tricky in the case of `system()` as it does not signal an R error if the sytem function fails, it just returns the exit status of the system shell.
-This is typically non-zero on an error.
+This is a somewhat fragile operation, it might fail if the utility is not available, so we make sure that we handle errors properly.
+This is somewhat tricky in the case of `system()` as it does not signal an R error if the sytem function fails, it just returns the exit status of the system shell, which is typically non-zero on an error.

 To test that errors are handled properly, we would need to create an environment where the system function indeed fails.
-While this is not impossible, it is much easier to just pretend that it failed using `with_mock()`:
+While this is not impossible, it is much easier to just pretend that it fails using `with_mock()`: